Cosmological Perturbations and the Running Cosmological Constant Model

-we use $\Gamma =0.167$ \cite{sl} and we associate galaxy clusters with dark matter haloes of the same mass.
-Our analysis of the effect of a running cosmological constant on the number of dark matter haloes is done by computing two quantities.
-The first is the number of haloes per unit of redshift in a given intervale of mass
+We use $\Gamma =0.167$ \cite{sl}.
+We associate galaxy clusters with dark matter haloes of the same mass.
+Our analysis of the effects of a running cosmological constant on the number of dark matter haloes is carried out by computing two quantities.
+The first quantity is the number of haloes per unit of redshift in a given range of mass

-where $\frac{dV}{dz d\Omega}$ is the comoving volume element and is given by $r^{2}(z)/H(z)$, beging $r(z)=\int_{0}^{z}{dz/H(z)}$.
-In the figure 5 (left panel) we display the comoving volume element evolution with redshift for the $RCC$ model.
-We can see that there is a strong dependence on the value $\nu$.
-Thus, large values of $\nu$ comoving volume element increases.
-The concordance $\Lambda CDM$ model is plotted for comparison.
-In the right panel we plot the comoving volume compared to Einstein-de Sitter volume for all case.
+where $\frac{dV}{dz d\Omega}$ is the comoving volume element, and is given by $r^{2}(z)/H(z)$, where $r(z)=\int_{0}^{z}{dz/H(z)}$.
+In Figure 5, we display the comoving volume element as a function of the redshift in the $RCC$ model.
+We can see that there is a strong dependence on the value of $\nu$.
+The $\Lambda CDM$ model is plotted for comparison.
+In the right panel, we plot the comoving volume element compared to the Einstein-de Sitter volume for all cases.

 The other quantity that we compute is the all sky integrated number counts above a given mass threshold, $M_{inf}$, and up to redshift $z$